 The sports business means many different things to different people.
 This is a truly global industry, and sports stir up deep passion within spectators and players alike in countries around the world.
 To one person, sports are a venue for gambling; to another, they are a mode of personal recreation and fitness, be it skiing, cycling, running or playing tennis.
-To business people, sports provide a lucrative and continually growing marketplace worthy of immense investments.
+To business people, sports provide a lucrative and continually growing marketplace worthy of immense investment.
 To athletes, sports may lead to high levels of personal achievement, and to professionals, sports can bring fame and fortune.
 To facilities developers and local governments, sports are a way to build revenue from tourists and local fans.
 Sports are deeply ingrained in education, from elementary through university levels.
 Perhaps we cannot state with confidence that sports enrich the lives of all of us, but they certainly entertain a huge swath of the world’s population.
 In addition to economic impact, the largest single effect that sports create is that of gripping entertainment: hundreds of millions of fans around the globe follow sports daily, whether via radio, television, printed publications, online or in person, as spectators or participants.

-Another 25 to 30 million Americans use exercise machines in their homes, according to Plunkett Research estimates.
+Another 30 million Americans use exercise machines in their homes, according to Plunkett Research estimates.
 America’s 75 million surviving baby boomers, with time and money on their hands plus a growing concern about their quality of life, will boost the health club and home exercise sectors further.
 (Sports and leisure revenues from the Baby Boomer segment will grow quickly.
-For example, “pickelball,” a racquet and ball game played on a court about one-quarter the size of a tennis court, is soaring in popularity with senior citizens.)
+For example, “pickleball,” a racquet and ball game played on a court about one-quarter the size of a tennis court, is soaring in popularity with senior citizens.)

 Internationally, IHRSA research found there were 43.5 million health club members in the European market during 2011.
 This represented a decrease of 900,000, not surprising in light of the economic downturn in Europe.

 Evolving technologies and fashions have an immense impact on sales of sporting goods within specific sectors.
 Sporting goods makers are constantly trying to create reasons for consumers to buy new equipment.
-Golf ball and club makers adopt new technologies with great success.
+Golf club makers adopt new technologies with great success.
 Snow ski and board makers use new technologies as soon as they become available.
 Additionally, ski gear manufacturers introduce new fashions, new colors and new styles yearly in an effort to get consumers to buy new or buy up, regardless of whether significant new technologies are involved.
 Nanotechnology, with the ability to provide components with tremendous strength at very low weight, is being featured in new equipment to a growing degree, including tennis rackets.
 Likewise, carbon fibers are increasingly seen in the construction of upper-end equipment, including fine bicycles.